digiaonline/docs/recruitment/html5/README.md

 - Deploy a live build on the internet
 - **[FOLLOW THE DESIGN](https://marvelapp.com/2bda7h0/screen/25314120) AS ACCURATELY AND PIXEL-PERFECTLY AS YOU CAN** ([sizes and colors](styleguide.png))

-Upon completing the test, please push your code to a new public repository on [GitHub](https://github.com), deploy/publish the application, and email both links to eric.nishio@digia.com.
+Upon completing the test, please push your code to a new public repository on [GitHub](https://github.com), deploy a live build on the internet, and email both links to eric.nishio@digia.com.

 Good luck!